sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 ---
 layout: post
-date: 2025-03-31
+date: 2025-04-06
 title: "Appending a Bit, in Pieces"
 tags: systems-programming, linux
 ---
-For some reason or another, I keep getting involved in what I can only describe as "deconstructive engineering."
-I'll be working on a system and suddenly a primitive operation becomes a point of significant friction within the greater whole.
-It becomes as though the entire weight of a system (be it latency, complexity, or perhaps reliance on one specific unfortunate way of doing a thing) rests on a single interface.

-Usually, this is fine.
-But sometimes, you're rewarded with the truly obscene:  a critical performance sensitivity to what is "obviously" a primal, non-decomposable system operation.
-Such as appending to a file.

-I'm going to meander through the setup for a while.
-If that's not your style, skip to the "write between the lines" section.

-# Building with blocks to block the builds
+A lot of things in computing are surprisingly easy, if only you know the trick.
+But with some effort, ingenuity, and a little luck they can be made unnecessarily difficult.
+If you ever wanted to append to a file _with passion_, you've come to the right place.

+This article will go over a few things--IO, CPU caches, shared memory, atomics, juggling overheads, and the tradeoffs that emerge in systems design.
+We're going to meander for a bit; go over some documentation, ponder the interfaces, look at an example, and then finally sketch out an absurd abomination of a library and compare it against a few obvious strategies.

+# Your Building Blocks are a Convenient Lie
-Many runtimes provide high-level abstractions over classes of common operations.
+Runtimes generally provide high-level abstractions over classes of common operations.
-Files are among the most common, so when a developer performs operations on such an object the various overheads and trade-offs can be quite opaque.
+Files are common, so when a developer performs operations on such objects, the various overheads and trade-offs can be quite opaque.
-Let's be explicit about the required system interactions.
+Let's be explicit about the required system interactions:
-Concerning ourselves exclusively with the given example, consider:

 ```
     int fd = open(filename.c_str(), O_WRONLY | O_CREAT, 0644);